 Now you'll paste the embed code from Google Tag Manager into two templates in your Help Center theme.

-- In Guide, click the Customize design icon () in the sidebar, click the theme you want to work with, then click Edit code.
+- In Guide, click the Customize design icon () in the sidebar, then click Edit theme.

 - Paste the first snippet in the Document Head template.